nomemory/andreinc-site/_posts/2021-04-22-writing-a-universal-chess-interface-client-in-java.md

 client.command("setoption name MultiPV value 10", identity(), s->s.startsWith("readyok"), 2000l);
 ```

-And now we need to look into format the engine retrieves the analysis line.
+And now, we need to look into a format the engine retrieves the analysis line.

 Let's take the following position as an example (Ruy-Lopez):